patrickcping/pingone-go-sdk-v2/verify/docs/GovernmentIdConfigurationAadhaarOtpDeliveries.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCoolDown
+### GetCooldown

-`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) GetCoolDown() GovernmentIdConfigurationAadhaarOtpDeliveriesCoolDown`
+`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) GetCooldown() GovernmentIdConfigurationAadhaarOtpDeliveriesCooldown`

-GetCoolDown returns the CoolDown field if non-nil, zero value otherwise.
+GetCooldown returns the Cooldown field if non-nil, zero value otherwise.

-### GetCoolDownOk
+### GetCooldownOk

-`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) GetCoolDownOk() (*GovernmentIdConfigurationAadhaarOtpDeliveriesCoolDown, bool)`
+`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) GetCooldownOk() (*GovernmentIdConfigurationAadhaarOtpDeliveriesCooldown, bool)`

-GetCoolDownOk returns a tuple with the CoolDown field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCooldownOk returns a tuple with the Cooldown field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCoolDown
+### SetCooldown

-`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) SetCoolDown(v GovernmentIdConfigurationAadhaarOtpDeliveriesCoolDown)`
+`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) SetCooldown(v GovernmentIdConfigurationAadhaarOtpDeliveriesCooldown)`

-SetCoolDown sets CoolDown field to given value.
+SetCooldown sets Cooldown field to given value.

-### HasCoolDown
+### HasCooldown

-`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) HasCoolDown() bool`
+`func (o *GovernmentIdConfigurationAadhaarOtpDeliveries) HasCooldown() bool`

-HasCoolDown returns a boolean if a field has been set.
+HasCooldown returns a boolean if a field has been set.

 ### GetCount